 Desperate for a chance with the prince, Ariel takes this deal and becomes human.
 Despite her lack of a voice, things go very well between Ariel and the Prince.
 Of course, Ursula does not like this.
 To tip the odds back in her favor, Ursula uses Ariel’s voice, transforms herself into a beautiful human girl named Vanessa, and woos the Prince.
 He agrees to marry her on Ariel’s third day as a human.

 Ariel and her sea friends do everything they can to stop the wedding, and they succeed when the shell necklace containing Ariel’s voice falls from Ursula’s neck, exposing her true identity.
 Unfortunately, before Eric can kiss Ariel, the sun sets, meaning Ariel must give her soul to Ursula.
 As planned, King Triton agrees to give Ursula his power if she releases Ariel.
 With her new power, Ursula grows until she is enormous and conjures up a terrible storm and massive whirlpool to kill everyone.
 However, Prince Eric ultimately saves the day when he steers the ship straight into Ursula, leading to her death.

 Are you inspired by the Ursula?
 Which looks are your favorite?
-Which Disney villains would you be interested in seeing posts about in the future?
 I want to know what you think, so be sure to leave your thoughts in a comment!

 Editor’s note: This post was originally published in 2010; it was completely updated and revamped in 2019 with new photos and information.